Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Clustering methods

 \section{Clustering methods}

-In this section, we summarize three different methods to construct clusters, i.e. three methods to construct a suitable collection of subsets $\Omega_k$.
+In this section, we describe three different methods to construct clusters, i.e. three methods to construct a suitable collection of subsets $\Omega_k$.
 As already mentioned, the methods are based on input given as a dataset in $p$ dimensions with $N$ data points $\{\mathbf{x}_1,\ldots,\mathbf{x}_N\}$ with $\mathbf{x}_i\in\mathbb{R}^{1\times p}$ also denoted by a matrix $X\in\mathbb{R}^{N\times p}$.
 If the input is given as a distribution, we can create a dataset by sampling from this distribution.
 Furthermore, we scale this dataset to $[0,1]^p$ by linear scaling with the range.
 This is done to comply with the domain of the test functions we will use further on.

-We will cluster the data points into $K$ clusters $\{C_1,\ldots,C_K\}$ with centers \\ $\{\mathbf{z}_1, \ldots, \mathbf{z}_K\}$ and use these as nodes.
-The centers are computed as the mean of the data points in that cluster.
-To do this, we investigate three different methods, namely k-means clustering, PCA-based clustering and a newly designed method called random split and combine clustering.
+We cluster the data points into $K$ clusters $\{C_1,\ldots,C_K\}$ with centers $\{\mathbf{z}_1, \ldots, \mathbf{z}_K\}$ and use these as nodes.
+The centers are computed as the mean of the data points in that cluster, see (\ref{eq:def_zk}).
+We investigate three different methods, namely $k$-means clustering, principal component analysis based clustering and a method with randomly selected data points as cluster centers.
 In the following, we will use the words clustering and partitioning interchangeably.